CLARIAH/ineo-collaboration/README.md

 # ineo-collaboration

 This project serves as a tool to gather, process, and synchronize metadata from different sources (tools codemeta, VLO datasets, SD Editor and so on) and Rich User Content (RUC) files.

+### Current version

+`0.8` is the current version of the scripts and Docker image.
+For example, the docker image is labeled as `registry.diginfra.net/tsd/ineo-sync:0.8`.

 ### File structure:

 - `utils/`: Utility functions for data processing and API interactions.
 - `plugins/`: Contains source-specific harvesting and processing plugins.
 - `config.yml`: Configuration file for the project.
 - `main.py`: Main script to run the data processing and synchronization.
 - `registry.py`: Registry for managing plugins.
 - `step*_*.py`: Individual processing steps as modular scripts.
 - `properties/`: Directory for property definitions and mappings.
-The contents should be fetched from NWO.
+The contents should be fetched from [url place](url).
 It's a TODO.
 - `templates/`: Directory for template files used in data merging.
 - `dsqueries/`: Directory containing basex queries for generating INEO record from datasets.
 - `queries/`: Directory containing basex queries for generating INEO record from tools_metadata files.

 ### Prerequisites

 - `docker compose up -d` to start the required services (e.g., basex, redis)

 ### How to build and run

 1. `docker build -t ineo-sync .` to build the Docker image for current architecture.
 2. `docker buildx build --platform linux/amd64,linux/arm64 -t ineo-sync:latest --push .` to build and push multi-architecture image.
-3. `docker run -v $(pwd)/config.yml:/app/config.yml ineo-sync` to run the container with the configuration file.
+3. `docker exec -it ineo-sync uv run main.py` to run the container with the configuration file.

 ### Configuration examples

 ```yaml
 pipeline:
   - name: "Harvest VLO Data"